dipaish/databases/alterTable.md

 id INT,
 name VARCHAR(50)
  );

  # to rename the table : mytable >> table1
+ ALTER TABLE mytable RENAME to table1;

+ # You can also rename as below:  mytable >> table1
  ALTER TABLE mytable RENAME table1;

 # to change the data type of a column : lets change the data type of id column from INTEGER to TINYINT
 ALTER TABLE table1 MODIFY id TINYINT NOT NULL;

 # renaming the column name, name to fullname